arschmitz/tb-tools/README.md

 7. Upon approved the stack is pushed to comm-central
 8. The bug is updated
    * The milestone is set
-   * The status is updated if keep-open is not set
+   * The status is updated if keep-open is not set"

 ```bash
 tb land
 ```